It appears that Jesus was God;

 Firstly, we need to ask ourselves why on earth would the Apostles ‘proclaim’ that Jesus was the risen Lord God?
 That is when they knew that they ‘risked life and limb’ by doing so!

-Yes, we know that many of the Apostles did ‘historically’ lose their lives as a result.
+Yes, we know that many of the Apostles did ‘historically‘ lose their lives as a result.
 Why would they have been so sure about it, to even accepting their own deaths over it, if they had not seen it for themselves?
-Yes, it seems ‘self-explanatory’.
+Yes, that is such a very good point!

 We also know that it was not easy for James, the brother of Jesus, to believe that his own brother really was the risen, divine Messiah (the Christ).
 Christian sources state that the resurrected Jesus had to prove it to him personally.